Global Mobility, Immigration and Employment has been saved

 A reinstatement of the long-standing practice of treating not more than 30 workdays as being incidental and exempt from payroll withholding would provide much needed certainty to companies and would enhance Ireland’s attractiveness for businesses considering locating here as a result of Brexit and other global economic conditions.

-The obligation for employers to certify within 30 days of arrival that an employee is eligible to claim SARP should be extended to a more practical timeframe e.g. 90 days.
+The obligation for employers to certify within 90 days of arrival that an employee is eligible to claim SARP should be instead aligned with existing reporting requirements e.g. the income tax reporting deadline.
 There should be no adverse implications in terms of Departmental oversight of the impact of the incentive as the certification process merely provides details of the number of individuals seeking to avail of the scheme rather than the associated tax cost.

-We predict that there may be minor amendments to the KEEP scheme to encourage uptake by employees of Irish private companies however unfortunately we do not expect to see an extension of the regime beyond the SME sector or any relaxation of the CGT entrepreneur relief holding period for KEEP options.
+We predict that there will be significant amendments to the KEEP scheme to encourage uptake by employees of Irish private companies.
+However, unfortunately we do not expect to see an extension of the regime beyond the SME sector.

 We expect that employers will see an increase in Revenue interaction in terms of compliance checks and onsite visits in 2020 as real time payroll reporting is embedded.
 The past number of Budgets have set revenue raising targets in the region of €50m and we expect something similar again in Budget 2020.
 We are hopeful that Revenue will provide greater clarity around the penalty regime for minor payroll errors.

 We predict that there will be announcements relating to SARP and its importance to the Irish tax regime in terms of attracting FDI to Ireland.
 We also expect there will be some clarity around the burdensome business traveller rules for mobile employees in advance of additional restrictions coming into effect in 2020.
 However, there will be no fundamental changes to the income tax regime, particularly in light of Brexit uncertainty and the associated cost of making any substantial changes.